shahzaib-manzoor/shahzaib-manzoor/README.md

 ### Hi there

 - 🔭 I’m currently working on MERN stack
-- 🌱 I’m currently learning Deno
+- 🌱 I’m currently learning TS+LeetCode
 - 👯 I’m looking to collaborate on open sources
 - 💬 Ask me about Javascript
 - 📫 How to reach me: shahzi113awan@gmail.com